Random header image... Refresh for more!

 couscous poblano

-Ahh, to be able to eat and to live a vegetarian lifestyle!
+Ahh, to be able to eat and live a vegetarian lifestyle!
 It is something I often think about, but in the middle of the thought process, the answer is always, “Yeah, I don’t think so!”
 I’m Irish, I’m a meat and potatoes girl, a carnivore at heart.
 There aren’t many meats I haven’t or wouldn’t eat.
-My daughter, Marissa, was vegetarian for a couple years, back in high school, and what a pain it was, for me – the mom, the cook!
+My daughter, Marissa, was vegetarian for a couple of years, back in high school, and what a pain it was, for me – the mom, the cook!
 But in reality, I would love to give it a try – so to that end, my goal this year is to eat “vegetarian” at least one meal a day (not that hard, when you count in breakfast!) and to make dinner, that one meal a day, at least twice a week.
-To that end, a new “Vegetarian” category has been added to the The Recipe Index on the left.
+To that end, a new “Vegetarian” category has been added to The Recipe Index on the left.

-On the Tip Index, at left, there is already a listing and link for “roasting peppers” plus there are additional pictures here.
+On the Tip Index, at the left, there is already a listing and link for “roasting peppers” plus there are additional pictures here.
 So if you need a refresher on the process, check out the previous listing on the Tip Index.

 [Read more →]